puppetlabs/puppet-docs/source/_includes/pup44_platforms_windows.markdown

-We publish and test official [`puppet-agent`](/puppet/latest/reference/about_agent.html) installers for the following versions of Windows, including both 32-bit and 64-bit architectures:
+We publish and test official [`puppet-agent`](/puppet/latest/reference/about_agent.html) installers for 32-bit and 64-bit editions of the following Windows versions:

 -   Windows Server 2012 R2
 -   Windows Server 2008 R2

-We also publish, but do not automatically test, open source `puppet-agent` packages for the following versions of Windows for 64-bit architectures:
+We also publish, but do not automatically test, open source `puppet-agent` packages for the 32-bit and 64-bit editions of the following Windows versions:

 -   Windows Server 2012
 -   Windows Server 2008